33 Classic Movies That Are Truly Timeless

 Memorable quote: “Fasten your seatbelts—it’s going to be a bumpy night.”

-Over the years, we’ve seen Hollywood turn the camera on itself quite a bit, letting viewers peek behind the curtain to watch the rivalries among celebrities.
-But All About Eve is arguably the best of the bunch—and definitely the original.
-It follows the vicious antics of an aspiring starlet (Anne Baxter) who’s desperate to take over the professional (and personal) life of a theater legend (Bette Davis).
-Thanks to its incredible cast, the film won a well-deserved six Oscars.
+Hollywood has loved to turn the camera on itself basically since the dawn of the medium.
+All About Eve is arguably one of the best of the bunch because it puts the spotlight on a juicy rivalry.
+The narrative follows the vicious antics of an aspiring starlet (Anne Baxter) desperate to take over the professional (and personal) life of a theater legend (Bette Davis).
+Thanks to its incredible cast (which also includes Marilyn Monroe, Thelma Ritter and Celeste Holm) and screenplay, the film won a well-deserved six Oscars.

 Modern Times